Travel & conservation company, since 1991

 Africa Geographic Travel

-Before the year 2000, wildlife in Zimbabwe was thriving, in part due to the role played by private landowners such as commercial farmers.
+Before the year 2000, wildlife in Zimbabwe was thriving, partly due to the role played by private landowners such as commercial farmers.
 Private land was home to important populations of endangered species, including 80% of Zimbabwe’s cheetahs and other carnivores.
-Zimbabwe was held up as a model for how land can be effectively managed for the benefit of both animals and people, and other countries soon adopted their policies and replicated their success.
+Zimbabwe was held up as a model for how land can be effectively managed for the benefit of animals and people, and other countries soon adopted their policies and replicated their success.
 Written by: Dr Sam Williams

 My colleagues and I set out to change this.
 With the help of experienced trackers, we conducted spoor (footprint) surveys across a thousand kilometres of transects on three land-use types: private land, resettlement land (former private land that had now been resettled), and communal land in Savé Valley Conservancy (SVC) and the surrounding area in south-eastern Zimbabwe.
 The spoor records allowed us to estimate the abundance of large carnivores in each area.